JUST KNEAD IT

 Check your posture while holding your phone

-One of the theories behind this is that if you are constantly looking down at your phone for long periods of time for example - on the commute to and from work or when you are at home and find yourself down the Instagram rabbit hole, the position that we hold our head for that period of time can be contributing to our neck and shoulders tightness.
-Instead bring the phone closer to eye level to keep your head and neck in a better position.
-Alternatively lie on your side or your back with your head supported to avoid tightening up through the area.
+One of the theories behind this is that if you are constantly looking down at your phone for long periods of time (for example - on the commute to and from work or when you are at home and find yourself down the Instagram rabbit hole) the position that we hold our head for that period of time can be contributing to our neck and shoulders tightness.
+So you have a couple of options.

 Shift your Mindset about Good Posture

-As massage therapists often when we talk to clients about posture they instantly drop their shoulders down and back.
+As massage therapists we often notice that when we talk to clients about posture they instantly drop their shoulders down and back.
 We have to change this mindset.
-Often by pulling your shoulders down you lengthen your traps too much and engage your lats (the muscles on the side of your back.)
+By pulling your shoulders down you lengthen your traps too much and engage your lats (the muscles on either side of your back).
 Instead think about drawing your shoulder blades towards each other.

-You want your upper traps to be in a shortened position and to engage through your middle and lower traps to keep your shoulder blade against your body.
-This will help to avoid overloading your upper traps.
+You want your upper traps to be in a neutral position and by engaging your middle and lower traps you can keep your shoulder blades against your body.
+This will help to avoid overloading your upper traps whilst maintaining excellent posture.

 Simple Neck Stretches for the Workplace